Improving Customer Service Chatbots with Attention-based Transfer Learning: Background

 Customer service chatbots aim to mimic a human being and to help solve customer queries and issues.
 For example, SuperAgent\cite{cui2017superagent} is a question-answering chatbot that can mine data from web pages and provide information e.g. answering ``does it come with the pen?" with ``yes it does".
 Deep learning is often leveraged for customer service chatbots in contemporary studies\cite{nuruzzaman2018survey}, such as LSTM sequence-to-sequence learning in \cite{xu2017new} which led to an improvement over information retrieval for social media-based services.
 Ranoliya et al.\cite{ranoliya2017chatbot} proposed a more classical XML-based approach for University-related queries, achieving impressive results for an automatic question-answering problem in educational support.
 Often, data received from customers is further analysed with sentiment analysis via either scoring and polarity\cite{feine2019measuring,tran2021exploring} or classification\cite{bird2019high,jia2021chinese}.
 In this study, the sequence of inputs and attention masking are considered, and so, although not explicitly scoring or classifying sentiment, valence data still exists within the dataset.

-Several methods have been proposed for the improvement of chatbots.
+Several methods have been proposed for improving chatbots.
 For example, recent work on combining reinforcement learning with human-robot interactions showed further improvement by learning from experience\cite{ricciardelli2019self}.
 Reinforcement learning has also been suggested to improve chatbots with ensemble learning strategies\cite{cuayahuitl2019ensemble}.
 Ensemble chatbots have been leveraged in studies concerning medicine\cite{bali2019diabot}, mental healthcare\cite{harilal2020caro}, and education\cite{mondal2018chatbot}.
-In another study, synthetic data augmentation with transformers was shown to improve chatbot ability when an attention-based model was used to paraphrase training data to create additional examples \cite{bird2021chatbot}.
-On a similar line of questioning to this work, the authors in \cite{ilievski2018goal} suggested the possibility of transfer learning between domains for chatbot improvement.
+In another study, the addition of synthetic data with transformers was shown to improve the ability of chatbots when an attention-based model was used to generate training data to create additional examples \cite{bird2021chatbot}.
+In a similar line of questioning to this work, the authors in \cite{ilievski2018goal} suggested the possibility of transferring knowledge between domains for chatbot improvement.
 In the aforementioned, reinforcement learning improved when transferring knowledge between restaurant booking, movie booking, and tourist information.
-These results are particularly exciting regarding tourist information since it differs relative to the other two booking domains, and yet improvements were still achieved.
-Similar goal-oriented experiments were also performed by Hatua et al.\cite{hatua2019goal} with attention mechanisms in place of transfer learning as previously described.
+These results are particularly exciting for tourist information since it differs relative to the other two booking domains, and yet improvements were still achieved.
+Similar goal-oriented experiments were also performed in \cite{hatua2019goal} with attention mechanisms in place of transfer learning as previously described.
 Transfer learning has also found success in question-answering systems\cite{yu2018modelling}.